mikepthomas/projects/_posts/printer-klipper-fan-hat.md

 # What is the Klipper Fan Hat?

-I wanted to explore making a Raspberry Pi Hat based on [timmit99's Klipper Expander](https://github.com/timmit99/Klipper-Expander) to control additional fans using the [Raspberry Pi as a Secondary MCU in Klipper Firmware](https://www.klipper3d.org/RPi_microcontroller.html).
+I wanted to explore making a Raspberry Pi Hat based on [Tim Abraham's Klipper Expander](https://github.com/timmit99/Klipper-Expander) to control additional fans using the [Raspberry Pi as a Secondary MCU in Klipper Firmware](https://www.klipper3d.org/RPi_microcontroller.html).

 # What about the Klipper Expander?